 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Copper prices fell in May, coming in at USD 9,395 per ton on average, compared to the prior month’s USD 10,174 per ton.
+Copper prices declined in October to USD 7,651 per metric ton from the prior month’s USD 7,746 per ton.

-At its 7 June meeting, the board of the Central Bank of Chile (CBC) decided to hike the monetary policy rate by 75 basis points to 9.00%, taking total tightening this year to 500 basis points.
-The Bank’s decision was driven by a desire to rein in inflation and inflation expectations.
+At its mid-October meeting, the board of the Central Bank of Chile (BCCh) decided to increase the monetary policy rate from 10.75% to 11.25%, taking total tightening this year to 725 basis points.